MicrosoftDocs/customer-insights/topics/dotnet.md

 > The Product Insights .NET SDK works for all languages supported by .NET framework.
 For convenience, we will use C# standard syntax in the code samples below.

 1. Import the Product Insights SDK:
-    1. [Download](https://download.pi.dynamics.com/sdk/ProductInsightsSenders/pi_csharp_sdk.zip) the **Product Insights .NET SDK**
+    1. [Download](https://download.pi.dynamics.com/sdk/ProductInsightsSenders/pi_csharp_sdk.zip) the **Product Insights .NET SDK**.
     2. Unzip the compressed file **pi_csharp_sdk.zip** to a local folder.
-    3. Go to your project in Visual Studio, and add a new **Nuget Package Source** to the local folder where you put the SDK.
+    3. Go to your project in Visual Studio, and add a new **NuGet Package Source** to the local folder where you put the SDK.
         1. On the **Tools** menu, select **Options**.
         2. Expand **NuGet Package Manager** and select **Package Sources**.
-        3. Select the green plus in the upper right corner.
+        3. Select the green plus sign in the upper right corner.
         4. At the bottom of the dialog box, enter the feed's name and the local folder path where you put the .NET SDK package.
         5. Select **Update**.
         6. Select **OK**.

         ![Add Local NuGet Feed](media/add_local_nuget_feed.png "Add Local NuGet Feed")
-2. Import the Product Insights SDK by adding the following statement of your app's implementation file:
+2. Import the Product Insights SDK by adding the following statements to your app's implementation file:

     ```csharp
     using Microsoft.Dynamics.ProductInsights;